 What happens if my support contract is out of date?

-You can find more information about the benefits of renewing your Support Agreement here
+You can find more information about the benefits of renewing your 'priority' support by going to our support page.

 How do I check for new updates?